 Restore the Integrity of Your Smile with Dental Fillings

 For patients whose smiles are affected by moderate decay, tooth-colored dental fillings can restore the integrity and strength of the teeth and prevent the spread of infection.
 Tooth-colored fillings are made from a composite material that is matched to the natural color of your tooth.
 For more than 40 years, Drs.
-Mark Luria, Bruce Luria, and Rena Allswang at Dearborn Family Dentistry in Livonia, MI, have offered composite fillings as a healthy and aesthetically pleasing alternative to traditional silver amalgam fillings.
+Mark Luria, Mohanad Ballani, and Rena Allswang at Dearborn Family Dentistry in Livonia, MI, have offered composite fillings as a healthy and aesthetically pleasing alternative to traditional silver amalgam fillings.